davidstutz/cvpr2018-shape-completion/README.md

 # Learning 3D Shape Completion from Laser Scan Data with Weak Supervision

-This repository contains both the paper corresponding to:
+This repository contains paper and code corresponding to:

 D. Stutz, A. Geiger. **Learning 3D Shape Completion from Laser Scan Data with Weak Supervision.** IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2018.